 Joel is a seedy businessman.
 He has produced three sci-fi movies where someone getting fired hasn’t been proficiently explained to overall satisfaction.
 The other two were Weird Science and Predator.
 Tim Burchett (a director of commercials) had this to say about the year that marked the first glimpse of the Stoltz footage: I was searching the Universal vault for archive footage to be used for a documentary that I was working on.
 I had a meeting with the lady in charge of Universal’s vault.
 You can bet that I asked about the Stoltz footage.
 This was a month after the Blu-Rays were announced.
 She wouldn’t directly give me an answer but implied they were waiting to see if Stoltz had some kind of career resurgence or perhaps passes away, before they allow that full footage released to the public.

-Finally, I don’t believe that the two Bobs had artistic integrity regarding the first movie e.g. the first draft had Coca-Cola being the mysterious component which made the time machine work.
+Caprica (a 2010 Universal TV series) was meant to be that resurgence.
+Finally, I don’t believe that both Bobs had artistic integrity e.g. the first draft had Coca-Cola being the mysterious component which made the time machine work.
 The project was commissioned for a development deal at Columbia Pictures, who would end up being bought by Coca-Cola in 1982.
 It was the second movie (after E.T.) where Columbia missed out on reaping the rewards of being attached to Spielberg.
-Pepsi and Miller became the new product placement.
+Pepsi, Mountain Dew and Miller became the new product placements.
 Although, things went awry when a deal fell through.
-The idea was for Michael to consume California Raisins instead of having a beggar sleep on a bench whose backrest displays the logo.
+The idea was for M.J.F. to consume California Raisins instead of having a beggar sleep on a bench whose backrest displays the logo.
 The California Raisin Advisory Board members threatened to sue.
 I wonder what the producers felt inclined to plug when Eric was on board before being thrown overboard.